georgie-z/web_voyager_project/README.md

 1. **Reasoning**: The agent first examines the environment (the state - page, user input, screenshot image and bounding boxes) and is guided by the provided prompt for context, task instructions, and constraints, helping the agent determine the next logical step.

-2. **Action**: After reasoning, the agent takes action, such as clicking a button, typing text, etc and follows g
+2. **Action**: After reasoning, the agent takes action, such as clicking a button, typing text, scrolling or go back to original URL etc.

 3. **Observation**: After the action, the agent observes the changes in the environment (e.g., the page’s new state).
 It uses the scratchpad to record its previous reasoning, actions and observations, reassesses the situation, and decides whether further action is needed.